haroutboujakjian/Vuesalize/documentation/README.md

 ## Introduction

-Building interactive visualizations on the web can hard, and it can be even harder when you would like to leverage existing visualization libraries inside of a Vue.js project.
+Building interactive visualizations on the web can be hard, and it can be even harder when you would like to leverage existing visualization libraries inside of a Vue.js project.
 The goal of `Vuesalize` is to simplify this process by providing a set of chart components (and a couple others) that are commonly used in building interactive visualizations on the web.
 The charts are built using a combination of [Vue.js](https://vuejs.org/v2/guide/)